Fresh Vegetable Rolls with Peanut Sauce

-Moving right along, one of my favorite things to order at Thai or Vietnamese restaurants are fresh spring rolls.
+One of my favorite things to order at Thai or Vietnamese restaurants are fresh spring rolls.
 Not to be confused with their fried counterparts, fresh spring rolls are usually one of the healthiest options on the menu.
-They’re packed with shrimp or tofu, crisp fresh veggies, herbs and rice noodles and served with side of peanut sauce for dipping.
-I’ve had some great fresh spring rolls here in Richmond, but I think the best I’ve ever had were at Elizabeth St. Cafe in Austin.
-I have dreams about those poached shrimp spring rolls — they were amazing and came with not one, but three different types of dipping sauces.
+They’re packed with crisp fresh veggies, herbs and rice noodles and typically served with side of peanut sauce for dipping.
+I’ve had some great fresh spring rolls here in Richmond, but I think the best I’ve ever had were at Elizabeth St. Cafe in Austin,Texas.
+I still have dreams about those poached shrimp spring rolls — they were amazing and came with not one, but three different types of dipping sauces.
 Oh so good!

 A few years ago I found out that you can buy rice paper wraps and make fresh spring rolls at home and I’ve been hooked on them ever since!
 I’ve posted about making them before but never posted a recipe so I thought I should go ahead and make that happen today.